 Satanic Priest is one of the entities to recently appear in the Salvadoran scene.
-They play black / thrash metal with a simple and strong style.
+They play black/thrash metal with a simple and strong style.
 Keeping old traditions of brutality and simplicity alive in extreme music.
 Priest of Whores agreed to speak about the origins of the band and their plans.

 |Photo by Tony M Avila, aka "El Fotógrafo del metal Hn"|

 First, I want to thank you very much for including us in the first issue of your magazine!
 It is an honor to participate in this zine that, as custom dictates, will be printed and I hope it is not the only issue and that more news and more metal will come.
-Definitely what attracted me to listen, specifically, Black, Thrash and Death Metal, including all its variants, is basically the natural curiosity of the human being to explore new horizons and, why not, the evolution that is taking place little by little when you're attracted to something.
-A couple of great friends (R.P.F. & M.V.R), began to recommend certain bands within the underground, emblematic records of the genre, record labels that distributed all kinds of merchandise and from time to time we did a couple of trades or purchases between us.
-Soaking up myself with the genre I noticed that there was more aggressiveness, more direct messages, and a completely different energy than what I was used to listen to.
-From the acquired taste for this music I wished to do something along the same lines, to send direct and profane messages in the lyrics and musically, to do something fast and aggressive.
+Definitely what attracted me to listen, specifically, Black, Thrash, and Death Metal, including all its variants, is basically the natural curiosity of the human being to explore new horizons and, why not, the evolution that is taking place little by little when you're attracted to something.
+A couple of great friends (R.P.F. & M.V.R), began to recommend certain bands within the underground, emblematic records of the genre, record labels that distributed all kinds of merchandise, and from time to time we did a couple of trades or purchases between us.
+Soaking up myself with the genre I noticed that there was more aggressiveness, more direct messages, and completely different energy than what I was used to listening to.
+From the acquired taste for this music, I wished to do something along the same lines, to send direct and profane messages in the lyrics and musically, to do something fast and aggressive.
 I was putting this idea together inside my head, but it only stayed in my mind and, if I am completely honest, I did not think this idea could ever be materialized.
 My colleagues, Necroblaster and Sadomaniac, heard that I had the idea of forming a Black / Thrash band and they showed me their support.
-Together, the band started in the very "Maundy Thursday" and while history tells us that Jesus was crying and sweating blood after being caught and awaiting for his death, we were in a rehearsal room shaping the first 2 Satanic Priest's tracks.
+Together, the band started in the very "Maundy Thursday" and while history tells us that Jesus was crying and sweating blood after being caught and waiting for his death, we were in a rehearsal room shaping the first 2 Satanic Priest's tracks.

 It is always challenging for an emerging band to make a name for themselves on the local circuit.
 Priest of Whores has a long way to go as a live vocalist for Conceived by Hate and as a vocalist for other projects.
 Likewise, the other members of the band are recognized for their own work.
 This has helped the reception of the Demo, released on CD, to be better.